altf4/untwister/README.md

 untwister
 =========

-Seed recovery tool for the Mersenne Twister
+Seed recovery tool for the PRNGs